Mickhat/FloBot/README.md

 # Moderation Bot in TypeScript using discordjs v14

-This project was programmed by some members of [Florian Dalwigk](https://discord.gg/X7QU7GXC2u)'s community.
+This project was programmed by some members of Florian Dalwigk's community discord which unfortunately doesn't exist anymore.
+You can find the new Discord Server [here](https://discord.gg/65pXxkSE5g).
 The bot uses discordjs v14 and is written entirely in TypeScript.
 We also use a github workflow to automatically deploy the bot on our own server.

 # Function overview